Helicos BioSciences Corporation for Heliscope Sequencing

 How Does tSMSTM Work?

 A strand of DNA about 100-200 base pairs is cut into smaller fragments using restriction enzymes, and polyA tails are added.
 The shortened strands are then hybridized to the Helicos flow cell plate, which has billions of polyT chains bound to its surface.
 Each hybridized template is sequenced at once.
 Therefore billions per run can be read.
-Labelling is performed in "quads" consisting of 4 cycles each, for each of the 4 nucleotide bases.
-Fluorescent-labelled bases are added, and a laser in the instrument illuminates the label, taking a read of which strands have taken up that particular labeled base.
+Labeling is performed in "quads" consisting of 4 cycles each, for each of the 4 nucleotide bases.
+Fluorescent-labeled bases are added, and a laser in the instrument illuminates the label, taking a read of which strands have taken up that particular labeled base.

 The label is then cleaved, and the next cycle begins with a new base.
 After the flow cell has been treated with each base (4 cycles), the quad is complete, and a new one begins again with the initial nucleotide base.

 Currently, the HeliScopeTM can read DNA fragments of about 55 base pairs in length.
 The more bases in the sequence, the lower the percentage of strands that can be used in a sample, because some strands cease to elongate during the process.
 For reads of 20 or so bases, about 86% of the strands can be used.
 For longer reads (55+ base pairs) this percentage drops to about 50%.

 The Single-Molecule Advantage